dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

       channels, which are so far almost completely bound to aphysical manisfestations
   - similarly, people are bound to one place at a time
+  - this lack of multitasking inherent in biological life without augmentation is a fundamental distinction.
+    - this assumption provides a mechanism for filtering signal to distinguish interactions on the internet that emerge from people or automated entities
+      - nearly 100% certain distinction of automated vs. human signal (*nearly* 100%)

+- understanding distributions of agency on physical/logical spaces is throroughly fascinating.

 <a name="to-hedge-against-domain-complexity-agents-amplify-perceived-beliefs" />